onbiron/AllJoyn/README.md

 This directory contains debug build AllJoyn 16.04 jar and so libs for Android development.
 The source code are also included to provide easy debugging on AllJoyn enabled Android Apps.

 * AllJoyn Dashboard-16.04 APK
-This is the authentication fixed of AllJoyn open source Dashboard App.
-Dashboard-16.04 APK is modified version that supports [Alljoyn Security 2.0](https://allseenalliance.org/framework/documentation/learn/core/security2_0) authentication.
+This is the modified version of the AllJoyn open source Dashboard Application.
+Dashboard-16.04 APK supports [Alljoyn Security 2.0](https://allseenalliance.org/framework/documentation/learn/core/security2_0) authentication with ECDHE.